kaski2/auto3T/README.md

  there is a flag --config which lets you reselect the places to click for the inventory. usage: `python3 auto3t.py --config`

+ # THIS IS JUST FOR A PROJECT DO NOT USE IN GAME YOU WILL GET BANNED FOR BOTTING